lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ---

 **Q12: Write a SQL query to return a table of genes, their annotation, and any experiment in which they were either the highest or lowest expressed (of any significance level).
-Include a new, 4th column to say if they were the highest or lowest**
+Include a new column saying if they were the highest or lowest**
     - TABLES: `experiments, expression, genes`
     - SQL Keywords: SELECT, FROM, WHERE, ORDER BY, GROUP BY, CASE, WHEN...THEN, CONCAT, DESC